TelemetryDeck/docs/tql/timeseries.md

 order: 20
 ---

-The timeseries query groups a set of events by time and aggregates them by the chosen granularity.
-E.g. "How many users used my app per day in the last 30 days?"
+The timeseries query groups a set of events by time and aggregates them by the chosen granularity. for example "How many users used my app per day in the last 30 days?"

 ## Examples